 Privately Contracted Armed Security Personnel (PCASP) or armed guards work for Private Maritime Security Companies (PMSCs).
 They are former military men who worked in special forces or marines.

-Why ship are not equipped with guns
+Why are ships not equipped with guns?

 The maritime industry has long enjoyed the benefit of “free and innocent passage”.
 It is a legal right of any merchant vessel to exercise freedom of navigation in the high seas.